Introduction

 In this post, we'll explore how to set up BitLocker efficiently, ensuring your data remains safe and easily recoverable.

-Its important to back up your recovery keys because once a device is deleted from Entra ID the BitLocker recovery key is deleted as well.
+⚠️ Important: It's critical to back up your recovery keys because once a device is deleted from Entra ID, the BitLocker recovery key is deleted as well.

 In this article, we will configure BitLocker using Microsoft Intune and back up the recovery keys to Azure Key Vault using Azure Automation Account.

-First, go into the Intune Portal or Microsoft Endpoint Manager Portal, head to Endpoint Security -> Disk encryption -> and click on Create Policy:
+First, go into the Intune Portal or Microsoft Endpoint Manager Portal, head to Endpoint Security → Disk encryption → Create Policy:

 Select the Platform and choose a profile like in the picture below and click Create at the bottom: